brookshelley/brookshelley.github.com/books.md

     super into the 19th century "west," but the adult on teen predatory love and the bullshit masc > femme stuff is really not my bag.

+51. **Zodiac Starforce: By the Power of Astra** – Kevin Panetta

+    Cute sailor-moon-style girl team of fighters.
+Really enjoyed how this was drawn, and the queerness of a few of the characters.
+If you need something lighthearted, it's worth a read.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club